 - How much the provider has paid to cover the property

 CLUE reports will only show claims that your insurance provider reports.
-This includes claims where:
+This includes ones where an insurer:

-Note that simply contacting your insurer doesn’t count as a claim.
-An insurance claim is when you formally file to have your insurer cover damages.
+Note that simply contacting your insurer doesn’t count against you.
+A claim is when you formally file to have your provider cover damages.

 Insurers can get a report about you at any time.
 You may also obtain your own report if you want.
 This is so you can verify or review info about yourself to make sure it’s all correct.
 LexisNexis® offers a free report once each year that you can get about yourself.